Natural Hair Discrimination In Medicine: 3 Ways Residency Programs can support applicants

-To some this may appear as a minute aspect in residency season, in the grand scheme of USLMEs, MPSEs, personal statements, and letter of recommendations.
+Medical leadership deem this is unnecessary or overblown, and they risk creating a less inclusive, diverse program by not acknowledging this issue believing this is a minute aspect in residency season, in the grand scheme of USLMEs scores, MPSEs, personal statements, and letter of recommendations.
 For many applicants, seeing current residents embracing their natural hair and/or cultural headwear at their programs, can tell them all they need to know about whether the culture of a program or what we love to call “the feel or vibe” of the program embraces natural hair and/or cultural headwear.

 I need to alter my appearance whether it’s natural hair or cultural headwear) to fit into the “culture” of your program to advance my career in medicine”.

 In 2020, researchers at Duke’s Fuqua School of Business studied the impact of The Natural Hair Bias in Job Recruitment.
 They discovered that natural Black hairstyles are perceived as less professional, and this effect was most seen in industries (such as medicine) where a more “conservative” or Eurocentric appearance is common.

 So how can these residency programs embrace natural hair and cultural headwear?
 As someone who has been frontline advocate on this issue for some time, I recommend the following, inclusive acknowledgments:

 The acknowledgment that natural hair and/or cultural headwear is accepted during interview process without the applicant having to determine themselves, will decrease their anxiety and allows them to focus more on what the programs has to offer overall to them.